Description

 Solution

-When initiate a traffic from Internet to the LAN segment is initiate (behind FGT), the traffic enters through one interface and it is possible to observe the reply traffic going out of a different interface than the original incoming interface (if there are multiple routes to reach the actual source), even though a specific policy route or SD-WAN rule for the return traffic are configured.
+When traffic from the Internet to the LAN segment is initiated (behind FortiGate), the traffic enters through one interface and it is possible to observe the reply traffic going out of a different interface than the original incoming interface (if there are multiple routes to reach the actual source), even though a specific policy route or SD-WAN rule for the return traffic are configured.

 From firmware 6.4.0 GA, the reply traffic not matching the configured policy routes or SD-WAN rules is expected due to a behavior change.